therohk/hiberium/README.md

 * **Production Quality** : Integration with swagger, actuator, logback apis.
 Proper error handling and response.
 * **Configurable** : Configure complex attribute and merge behaviors using simple alphabetic flags.
 * **Extensible** : Easily modify the project model or implement your own templates and coding patterns.
-* **Pragmatic** : Explore other useful endpoints like paginated table search and bulk entity update.
+* **Pragmatic** : Explore other useful endpoints like paginated table search, bulk entity update and csv import.
+* **Composition** : Support for two-level nesting for concepts.
+Seamlessly transform between nested and flat/relational models.

 ---